mathworks/awesome-simulation-deployment-examples/README.md

-# Awesome Simulink Compiler Demos and Examples
+# Awesome Simulation Deployment Examples

 This is a list of awesome demos, tutorials, and examples created using Simulink Compiler.
 The examples are divided into the following application areas